Why a free sample edit is essential for your manuscript?

 A free sample edit is vital in the process of hiring an editor.
 It showcases the editor’s skills and expertise and demonstrates the value they will contribute to the project.
 For the sample edit to be a successful evaluation tool in this process, you should remember the following points.

 The editing brief should define what you think the manuscript needs and why you are looking for an editor.
-For instance, this could be very specific, like flagging issues with missing segues or inconsistent point of view of the narration.
-You could also state more broadly that your manuscript needs, for example, an editing service, such as:
+For instance, this could be very specific, like flagging issues with missing segues or inconsistent point of view.
+You could also state more broadly that you need an editing service, such as developmental editing or copyediting.

-A good editor will focus on the brief, but they may also indicate other issues they noticed in the manuscript — this is the best possible outcome.
+A good editor will focus on the brief but may also indicate other issues they noticed in the manuscript.
 However, if the sample edit does not meet the brief and the editor cannot justify it, they either did not understand what you requested or did not have sufficient skills and expertise to deliver it.
-Either way, in this case, it will be clear they may not be a good fit for your manuscript.

 How can the free sample edit be used to assess the compatibility, communication and timely delivery?

 Editors do not usually rewrite content when providing light-touch editing services, such as copyediting and proofreading.
 Still, they may leave some suggestions or flag issues when language is inappropriate for the target readers.
 Analyse how they convey these comments: they should be polite and recommending rather than authoritative.
-For instance, if the editor brings to your attention how the readers may receive certain words or phrases or flag that some interpretations may not align with your intended meaning, this is a good sign and a helpful note.
-If they use vague statements (‘This is bad.’) or orders (‘Change this.’), their feedback may not be useful, and their communication needs to improve.
+For instance, if the editor mentions how the readers may receive certain words or phrases or flag that some interpretations may not align with your intended meaning.
+These are helpful and relevant notes.
+If they use vague statements (‘This is bad’) or orders (‘Change this’), their feedback may not be specific enough to be useful.

-Compare the editor’s estimated delivery time with the actual delivery time.
+Compare the estimated and the actual delivery time

 A free sample edit is a chance to understand the editor’s time management skills.
-If they said the sample edit would take them two working days, but they delivered it a week later, then their communication and time management may be a problem and may be indicative of potential delays if you decide to work with them.
+If they said the sample edit would take them two working days, but they delivered it a week later, then their communication and time management may be a problem.
+Furthermore, it may indicate potential delays if you decide to work with them.
 Even if unforeseen circumstances happen and they cannot deliver the sample edit on time, they should contact you and explain the new timeline.

 How to use the free sample edit to consider the quoted cost and turnover time

-You should communicate to the editor your budget so they do not waste time on the sample edit if their rates are outside your budget.
-But the free sample edit will give the editor an idea of what work the manuscript requires, and on this basis, they will provide an accurate time and cost estimation for the entire manuscript.
+You should communicate your budget to avoid wasting time if the editor’s rates exceed your budget.
+However, the free sample edit will give the editor an idea of what work the manuscript requires.
+On this basis, they will provide an accurate time and cost estimation for the entire manuscript.
 This precise quote is the final benchmark for you to consider: can you afford to work with this editor?

-Editing may appear expensive, but it adds value to the project since messy language and mistakes, incohesive plot or unsupported argument in your argument may discourage the publishers and readers and prevent your publishing success.
+Editing may appear expensive, but it adds value to the project.
+Messy language and mistakes, plot holes or unsupported argument may discourage the publishers and readers and prevent your publishing success.
 Professional editors can justify their rates with years spent building expertise and skills.

-The free sample edit will allow the editor to estimate how long it will take them to deliver the edited version and how this project fits their schedule.
-On the other hand, you need to decide if their turnover time work for your project timeline.
-Publishing a book is a multi-stage process, so you should always consider how editing will affect other tasks, such as typesetting or indexing.
-The sample edit helps you to avoid the situation where the editor does not have compatible availability or will take too long than the time you dedicated to editing in your publishing schedule.
+The free sample edit will allow the editor to estimate how long it will take to edit the text and how this project fits their schedule.
+On the other hand, you need to decide if their turnover time works for your project timeline.
+Remember that publishing a book is a multi-stage process.
+Therefore, you should always consider how editing will affect other tasks, such as typesetting or indexing.
+The sample edit helps you avoid situations where the editor is unavailable or will take longer than the time you dedicate to editing your publishing schedule.

 Conclusion

-A free sample edit gives you an ideal opportunity to make an informed decision about hiring a particular editor.
+A free sample edit gives you an ideal opportunity to decide on hiring a particular editor.
 It requires zero financial investment, presents zero risk to your publishing project and generates benefits.
-A free sample edit will help you determine if the editor’s approach, expertise, communication, estimated time and cost are all the right fit for your manuscript.
+A free sample edit will help you determine if the editor’s approach, expertise, communication, estimated time and cost are all the right fit.

 Photo of author